xiaohuarun/AMCFCN/README.md

 # Note

-Note: the datatool.py can automatically process the raw data like MNIST, FashionMNIST, COIL-20, and COIL-100.
+Note: the datatool.py can automatically process the raw data like E-MNIST, FashionMNIST, COIL-20, and COIL-100.